 If your physician has recommended surgery to treat your bulging disc, you do have an alternative at Laser Spine Institute.
 We offer minimally invasive procedures, including:

 All of these procedures are designed to offer you bulging disc relief with fewer complications, less discomfort and a higher rate of success than traditional open spine surgery.
-Contact Laser Spine Institute today and we will review your bulging disc MRI or CT scan free of charge to determine if you could benefit from minimally invasive treatment.
+Contact Laser Spine Institute today and we will review your bulging disc MRI to determine if you could benefit from our minimally invasive treatment.